-Using all of the information that you have discovered to this point, combine what you know/have learned throughout this semester and produce a 3000-word, 10-source research/argumentative paper on whether or not reporters belong in the battlefield.
-You may wish to include sections of your previous two papers in this paper.
+Using all of the information that you have discovered to this point, combine what you know/have learned throughout this semester and produce a 3000-word, 10-source research/argumentative paper on one of the two choices noted above.
+You may wish to include sections of your previous two papers in this paper (and this is encouraged!).